Fast, Iterative, and Controlled

 With a high-powered data warehouse in place, the data team needed a tool to unlock data that answered critical business questions.
 In early 2019, GitLab launched an evaluation to level up their use of data across their organization.
 They looked at a wide range of analytics and business intelligence tools.

 “What was frustrating with our previous solution was that it was a process to get reporting done.
 With the architecture we had set up, we knew what the tables looked like, we knew the SQL query we needed to write, so we wanted a tool that would allow us to write the SQL and visualize it,” said Murphy.
-“With Periscope Data by Sisense, we had the additional ability to move into Python or R to do something more complex.
+“With Periscope Data, we had the additional ability to move into Python or R to do something more complex.
 That opened up so many possibilities that everyone on the team was super excited about.”

 Not only did they need a tool to give them more advanced capabilities, the GitLab team needed something that would show value fast.
 Their contract for the previous vendor had ended and they needed technology that would get them up and running quickly.
 “We were between business intelligence tools at GitLab and folks had lost visibility into the metrics they needed to be data-driven in their work.
 We needed a new tool, and it needed to be something we could come up to speed with quickly,” Murphy said.

-Periscope Data by Sisense was exactly the right tool for the GitLab team.
+Periscope Data was exactly the right tool for the GitLab team.
 Murphy celebrated the experience for the entire organization, saying: “Periscope has multiplied the effect of the data org beyond the data team.”

 A Commitment to Staying on the Cutting Edge

 Throughout the decisions GitLab has made about their data technologies, they have looked to find partners who share the same company values that they prioritize.
 First among those values is the pace at which they improve their product.
-Emilie Schario, GitLab Data Engineer and Periscope Data by Sisense power user, has experience in the data platform on more than one data team, using Periscope Data by Sisense at a previous employer and again at GitLab.
+Emilie Schario, GitLab Data Engineer and Periscope Data power user, has experience in the data platform on more than one data team, using Periscope Data at a previous employer and again at GitLab.

 “I first used Periscope at a previous company over two years ago.
 I have professional experience with almost all of the business intelligence tools on the market today, working with all of them at some point or another.
 When we were evaluating what tool the team would commit to for the next year, we did POCs with all of them,” Schario said.
 “Given the rate of features that GitLab ships every month, my expectations for software evolving are pretty high.
 I was really impressed with how much Periscope had grown since I last used the product.”